derrick756/OpticalTweezerNet/README.md

 # Download the simulation code to generate training data
-The simulation codes for generating theoretical constrained Brownian profiles can be downloaded on Google drive.
+The simulation codes for generating theoretical constrained Brownian profiles and simulation data can be downloaded on Google drive.
 The link is below

 Download at: [Google drive](https://drive.google.com/drive/folders/1iSCFiVDbk9VcOxf4U-Y5a56myzIPHHSo).